-This 2nd blog in the series of 10 on preventing rape examines high risk situations for rape.
+This 2nd blog in the series of 10 on preventing rape examines high-risk situations for rape.
 If you missed the first article in the series then I suggest you start by reading The Harsh Realities of Rape.
-It examines the resistance to from some quarters to examining high risk situations and why in my opinion we nevertheless definitely need to empower women through understanding these situations.
-I examine the general factors correlated with rape and then unpack (one of them) the high risk situations for rape.
-Lastly, I summarise 10 practical tips for avoiding completed rape when you are in high risk situations.
+It examines the resistance from some quarters to examining high-risk situations and why in my opinion we nevertheless definitely need to empower women through understanding these situations.
+I examine the general factors correlated with rape and then unpack (one of them) the high-risk situations for rape.
+Lastly, I summarise 10 practical tips for avoiding completed rape when you are in high-risk situations.

 We need to be able to have empowering dialogues on the difference between:

 - The useful advice that a woman will be at higher risk of rape if she goes staggering drunkenly down a dark alley in a skimpily clad dress at 3 am whilst declaring ‘My friends have left me behind and I don’t know how I am going to get home’.

 - The illogical and bigoted argument if this scenario does indeed play out, that this poor woman was somehow responsible for being raped – that she was ‘looking for it’.